kieranklaassen/kieranklaassen-com/src/_posts/enthusiasm.md

 title: Enthusiasm
 date: "2024-05-07"
 categories: productivity
+description: "What happens when your greatest strength becomes your biggest obstacle?
+I explore the double-edged sword of enthusiasm and share my unconventional solution."
 ---

 **The Enthusiast's Dilemma:** As someone brimming with exciting ideas and projects, I often find myself facing a unique challenge - the frustration of feeling scattered by the sheer abundance of my inspiration.
 Sound familiar?
 If you're a fellow enthusiast, you likely know this feeling all too well.
 But here's the thing: our love for getting things done and being productive is our secret superpower.
 It's time to harness that energy and make it work for us.